Hero Background

 • Allowance strategy: sets realistic ranges for materials like flooring, tile, fixtures, and cabinets.

 Tip: Ask your remodeler to show you where contingencies belong (older homes often reveal hidden conditions once walls open).
+If your home has recurring issues, this article helps you spot them early: full renovation planning (this guide) paired with budget planning.

 4. Step Three: Design, Drawings & Engineering